Jeremy Pena Player Props: Astros vs. Cardinals

 Jeremy Pena At The Plate

-- Pena has an RBI in 20 of 73 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in one contest.
+- Pena has had an RBI in 21 games this year (28.4%), including eight multi-RBI outings (10.8%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 41.1% of his games this season, with more than one run scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.